mrclmrvn/gfrom/readme.md

 ## TODO

 * Support for Authenticated forms (requires login to organization/google apps)
-* Radio buttons and checkboxes (not sure if this will work on current version - 0.1.0)
+* Ensure radio buttons and checkboxes are grouped (not sure if this works in current version - 0.1.2)
 * Supply an RDOC
 * Tests